benrady/specific/README.md

 ## Usage

-To show you how to use _Specific_ let's assume you have three functions you'd like to test.
+To show you how to use _Specific_ let's assume you have three interdependent functions you'd like to test.
 One of them, `cowsay`, executes a shell command which might not be available in all environments.

 ```clojure
 (ns sample)